The following IP Q&A produced in partnership with Shobana Iyer of Swan Chambers provides comprehensive and up to date legal information covering:

 The Creative Industries Federation has provided a Brexit Report detailing their main concerns for the creative sector.

 Brexit has the potential to significantly impact the UK’s broadcasting sector which presently is regulated by the codified AVMS Directive (formerly the Television without Frontiers Directive).
 AVMS Directive provides a set of rules that regulate the content and advertising in relation to audiovisual media services.
-The AVMS Directive covers traditional television (linear services) and on-demand programmes (non-linear services) and introduced rules on product placement.
+The AVMS Directive covers traditional television (linear services) and on-demand programmes (non-linear services) and introduced rules

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.